sv-cover/cover-php/bulma_progress.md

 - Titles in pages behave weird.
 Maybe some backend improvements?
 - Transpose columns in session/overrides.twig
 - Former boards page is weird / unintuitive.
 Best solution: improve committees/groups and make it more automated.
+- Old committee page was better.
+But at least it's bulma now :)
+- Single committee page is crap now.
+- Working groups page needs major redesign.

 # Pending Design Decisions

 - Inline login form or separate page?
-- Rounded profile pictures in Almanak?
+- Circular or square profile pictures in Almanak?
 Forum?
 - Deprecate weblog?
 - Standardise edit/delete/whatever buttons (announcements vs forum vs editable)
+- If a committee member stops being a member, they are invisible to non-admins on the committee page.
+Is this a good idea?
+- The head>title separator is weird (::) and I hate it.